WIND | BREATH | SACRED LIFE FORCE

 affected by recent powerful

-In September of 2017, on the anniversary of the devastating earthquake that crumbled buildings and claimed hundreds of lives in Mexico City, the isthmus of Tehuantepec was hit with another devastating earthquake.
+In September of 2017, on the anniversary of the devastating earthquake that crumbled buildings and claimed hundreds of lives in Mexico City 1985, the isthmus of Tehuantepec was hit with another devastating tremor.
 Mexico City was terribly shaken again, and buildings and lives were claimed, but the region most affected was the isthmus.
 Hundreds of homes collapsed with people trapped inside, and civil rescue and aid efforts from all over the state worked in solidarity for months to get water, food, and medicine to affected families.
 The government promised to pay for the reconstruction of houses and buildings, but the amounts received were nowhere near enough to fix the full extent of the damage.
-A crumbled house like this one–and people who have moved their beds outside their houses to sleep without the fear of being crushed in the night–is a common sight in the isthmus.
+A crumbled house like this one–and people who have moved their beds outside their houses to sleep without the fear of being crushed in the night–is now a common sight in the isthmus.

 Altar of the Popular Assembly of the People of Juchitán.